initstring/passphrase-wordlist/README.md

 To use this project, you need:

-- The wordlist hosted [here](https://f002.backblazeb2.com/file/passphrase-wordlist/passphrases.txt) (right-click, save-as).
+- The wordlist hosted itself (`passphrases.txt`), which you can find in the [releases](https://github.com/initstring/passphrase-wordlist/releases).
 - Both hashcat rules [here](/hashcat-rules/).

 **WORDLIST LAST UPDATED**: November 2022